Your Guide to Experiential Inquiry

 Because I am not a licensed medical or mental health provider, I do not accept insurance.
 My practice is entirely self-pay.

-You’re not alone on this path to healing and growth.
-Subscribe to get words of encouragement, practical tips, and raw, real-life reflections in your inbox.
+You’re not alone on this path of exploration and growth.
+Subscribe on Substack to receive words of encouragement, practical tips, and personal reflections from my own journey—along with educational pieces on topics I love, such as experiential modalities and mind-body healing.